OpenTranslationBible/open-bible/en-GB/18.Job/md/job-34.md

 ## Job 34:36

-> Oh, that Job might be tested to the utmost,
+> Oh, that Job might be thoroughly tested,
 > for answering like a wicked man!

 ## Job 34:37

 > For he adds rebellion to his sin;
 > he claps his hands among us
-> and multiplies his words against God.”
+> and increases his words against God.”